Microscopic origin of local electric polarization in NiPS$_3$: Four lattice unit calculation for local electric polarization in a zigzag antiferromagnetic phase

 where

 and

-\end{widetext} Here, $\lambda_1=\mu_B(1+\frac{1}{\sqrt{3}}\frac{4\lambda_d}{\lambda_d/2+\Delta})$ and $\lambda_2=\mu_B$ are effective Zeeman coupling constants for d- and p-orbitals, respectively.
+\\ Here, $\lambda_1=\mu_B(1+\frac{1}{\sqrt{3}}\frac{4\lambda_d}{\lambda_d/2+\Delta})$ and $\lambda_2=\mu_B$ are effective Zeeman coupling constants for d- and p-orbitals, respectively.
 We emphasize that the central role of the atomic spin-orbit coupling is to give the difference in the effective Zeeman coupling constant.
 We point out that there exist hopping effects from the atomic spin-orbit coupling in the sub-leading order $t \Delta\theta \lambda_d$.
-See the supplementary material for more details.
+See the appendix for more details.

-In the same way, we obtain $\vec{P}_2 = \langle \vec{r}_2 \rangle$, $\vec{P}_3 = \langle \vec{r}_3 \rangle$, and $\vec{P}_4 = \langle \vec{r}_4 \rangle$ as shown in Fig. \ref{fig:plz}.
+In the same way, we obtain $\vec{P}_2 = \langle \vec{r}_2 \rangle$, $\vec{P}_3 = \langle \vec{r}_3 \rangle$, and $\vec{P}_4 = \langle \vec{r}_4 \rangle$ as shown in Figure \ref{fig:plz}.
 The only thing which one should be careful about is to keep the coordinate frame in a consistent way.
 Electric polarizations represented by the arrows between red circles are all canceled out.
 On the other hand, electric polarizations given by the arrows between red and blue circles are not canceled.
 In particular, the Zeeman effect enhances the net polarization.
 As a result, the net electric polarization of the site $1$ is given by\\

-This local electric polarization shows an antiferromagnetically ordered pattern.
+\\ This local electric polarization shows an antiferromagnetically ordered pattern.